 IAQ data comes from indoor air quality sensors (IAQ sensors) which are devices that measure the air quality within and around facilities as it relates to the health of facility occupants.

 IAQ sensors are used to obtain the following data:

 Real-time data can be analyzed against historical data, defined thresholds, or simulation data to guide management decision making or to trigger automated actions such as alarms, HVAC system controls, or equipment shutdown.
 For example, in a mine alerts can be generated when defined thresholds are exceeded in order to advise workers to put on masks in the case of a gas leak.

 There are two main methods for assessing the quality of indoor air:

 Real-time monitoring is increasing in prevalence due to the reduction in sensor and connectivity costs.
 Regardless of the method, the accuracy of the data depends on the proper operation of sensors and/or handling of the samples.
 Strict quality assurance procedures such as equipment calibration and operation in accordance with manufacturer instructions is necessary to maintain the reliability of the system.

 Do indoor air quality monitoring (IAQ) sensors meet relevant standards?

-Indoor air quality in industrial facilities are increasingly important due to both regulation and employee expectations.
-As a result, rganizations seek to meet specific standards such as those set by WELL Building Institute, ASHRAE, OHSA, LEED and RESET.
+Indoor air quality in industrial facilities is increasingly important due to both regulation and employee expectations.
+As a result, organizations seek to meet specific standards such as those set by WELL Building Institute, ASHRAE, OHSA, LEED and RESET.
 Identifying the right standards and demonstrating adherence can be a challenge in geographies and industries where regulations are unclear, or where employee expectations are the primary driving motivation.